oracle-livelabs/database/edition-based-redefinition/create-atp/create-atp.md

     ![Oracle home page.](./images/navigation-atp.png " ")

-## Task 2: Create the ATP instance
+## Task 2: Create the ATP database

 1. Click **Create Autonomous Database** to start the instance creation process.

     ![Click Create Autonomous Database.](./images/task2-1.png " ")

 2. This brings up the __Create Autonomous Database__ screen where you will specify the configuration of the instance.

 3. Specify basic information for the autonomous database:

     - __Compartment__ - Choose the compartment assigned to you.
     - __Display Name__ - EBRAPP
     - __Database Name__ - EBRONLINE

 4. Choose a workload type.
 Select the workload type as